Impeachment of Witnesses in Civil Litigation: Strategies for Discrediting Adverse Witnesses

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will prepare counsel to strategically and effectively impeach witnesses in civil litigation.
+This CLE course will prepare counsel to strategically and effectively impeach witnesses in civil litigation.
 The panel will discuss how to use prior inconsistent statements, contradictory facts and evidence of bias to impeach the credibility of adverse witnesses; when to impeach your own witness; and special considerations for impeaching scientific and expert witnesses.

 - Preparing the foundation for impeachment

 - Trial testimony

 - Methods of impeaching witnesses in civil litigation

 - When to impeach your own witness

 The panel will review these and other key issues: